-This 101 series will introduce the history of the traditional Chinese novel.
-In addition to an introduction to the development of the Chinese novel, this series will also present and discuss five of the major classical Chinese novels which represent the evolution of Chinese novels and are critical to understanding Chinese narratives and culture.
-As this series is designed for those without knowledge of Chinese or just beginning their studies of the language, the names of novels will be given in English, Chinese pinyin, and Chinese characters for the first appearance, and all subsequent references will use the English.
+This 101 series will serve as a basic introduction to China’s Four Great Classical Novels, as well as the entertainingly divergent (and often banned) Ming classic, Plum in the Golden Vase.
+In addition to discussing the development of Chinese long-form vernacular fiction, these articles will seek to present different critical interpretations of each novel, as well as highlight the insights that they offer into Chinese culture.
+As this series is designed for those without knowledge of Chinese or just beginning their studies of the language, Chinese names will be given in English, Chinese pinyin, and characters for the first appearance, and all subsequent references will use the English.

 Classical Chinese Novels 101 is divided into six chapters:

 1. Classical Chinese Novels 101: Introduction to the Traditional Chinese Novel